programmfabrik/fylr-gitbook/plugins/overview.md

 ## `geo-json`

+Adds support for the `geo-json` custom data type with an editor that allows for easy and intuitive manipulation of this format in fylr.
+Additionally, it includes the map search view and geolocation search functions.

 * Repository: [https://github.com/programmfabrik/fylr-plugin-geo-json](https://github.com/programmfabrik/fylr-plugin-geo-json)
 * This plugin was developed by Programmfabrik GmbH

 ## `monitoring-endpoint`

+Custom monitoring-endpoint for fylr-API.
+The plugin provides a new API endpoint under `GET /api/v1/plugin/base/monitoring/monitoring`.

 * Repository: [https://github.com/programmfabrik/fylr-plugin-monitoring](https://github.com/programmfabrik/fylr-plugin-monitoring)
 * This plugin was developed by Programmfabrik GmbH